Metro (2016 film): Production

-Bobby Simha agreed to work on the film as the antagonist in early 2015, despite having begun to work on bigger budget films and as the lead actor in other projects.
+Bobby Simha agreed to work on the film as the antagonist in early 2015, despite having begun to work on big budget films and also as the lead actor in other projects.
 In September 2015, the film's music composer Johan Shevanesh, travelled the Germany to work on the film's sound mixing.

+Themes

-Director Anandakrishnan said that the film is based on chain snatching people.
+Anandakrishnan tells that the film explores the psyche of modern-day criminals' involvement in chain snatching in the outskirts of Chennai.

 Soundtrack

 In January 2016, actor Karthi launched a single track for the film at the request of the producers.

 Release

-The film was given an "A" certificate by the Indian Censor Board due to its violent content, the sequences were demanded to be cut short, but the director Anandakrishnan did not agree to, he believed that the content of the story is very strong so therefore he wants to showcase the true Incidents.
+The film was given an "A" certificate by the Indian Censor Board due to its violent content, the sequences were demanded to be cut short, but Anandakrishnan did not agree as he believed that the content of the story is very strong so therefore he wants to showcase the true Incidents.
 The Central Board of Film Certification (CBFC) of Tamil Nadu banned the movie, therefore the director sent the movie for the Revising committee.
 Due to the conflict, the film's release got further delayed.
 After arriving at an agreement —the film was not cut and retained its "A" Certificate— the release date was fixed as 24 June 2016.